Unity-Technologies/ROS-TCP-Connector/com.unity.robotics.visualizations/Documentation~/README.md

     > Note: you can append a version tag to the end of the git url, like `#v0.4.0` or `#v0.5.0`, to declare a specific package version, or exclude the tag to get the latest from the package's `main` branch.

-3. The Visualizations package requires the corresponding version of the Ros TCP Connector package.
-If you haven't already installed it, click the + button again, as before, and enter `https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector#v0.6.0` and click `Add`.
+4. The Visualizations package requires the corresponding version of the Ros TCP Connector package.
+If you haven't already installed it, click the + button again, enter `https://github.com/Unity-Technologies/ROS-TCP-Connector.git?path=/com.unity.robotics.ros-tcp-connector#v0.6.0` and click `Add`.

 ## Configuring a Visualization Suite